Political Action Committees

 - Cooperative or other group.

 Federal PACs are political action committees registered with the Federal Election Commission (FEC).
 These organizations must file a Statement of Organization within 10 days of making a contribution to a candidate or political committee registered with the Virginia Department of Elections (ELECT) of more than $200 in a calendar year.
 No further reporting is required of these types of committees.

 A Federal PAC is required to file a Statement of Organization with ELECT even if they are affiliated with ELECT registered political committees and give contributions (transfers) to the state committee.

 ELECT links Federal PAC’s FEC reports on our website.
 You can click here to view a Federal PAC’s FEC report.

 Basic Reporting Requirements

-- Political action committees are required to file quarterly reports
+- Political action committees are required to file scheduled reports

 - E-Filers must file their reports by 11:59 p.m. on the report’s deadline